magomimmo/modern-cljs/doc/tutorial-20.md

 There are few things to note.

-First, as we already learnt in the [previous tutorial][], most of the time you have to deal with CLJS libs, the sole purpouse of the inclusion of the [lein-cljsbuild][] plugin in their corresponding `project.clj` is for emitting a JS file for unit testing.
+First, as we have already learnt in the [previous tutorial][], most of the time you have to deal with CLJS libs, the sole purpouse of the inclusion of the [lein-cljsbuild][] plugin in their corresponding `project.clj` is for emitting a JS file for unit testing.

-That said, even if the `[clojurescript.test][] lib is mature enough to be used for implementing unit tests for CLJS libs, very few of them use it and [Enfocus][] makes no exception.
-This is very unfortunate, because we have to deal with very fragmented unit testing approches, basically one for each CLJS lib.
+That said, even if the `[clojurescript.test][] lib is mature enough to be used for implementing unit tests for almost CLJS libs, very few of them use it and [Enfocus][] makes no exception.
+This is very unfortunate, because we have to deal with a very fragmented unit testing approches, basically one for each CLJS lib.
 [Enfocus][] even introduced a specific project structure, just to deal with code testing.

 Secondly, most of the [Enfocus's][] dependencies and plugins are outdated, even if we've choosen to use its snapshot release.